-Warmer Kiwi Homes is an EECA programme aimed at making homes warmer, drier and healthier.
+Motu Research led the Warmer Kiwis Study, which focused on the heat pump component of EECA’s Warmer Kiwi Homes programme - aimed at making homes warmer, drier and healthier.
 EECA does this by offering grants to lower-income homeowners for home insulation and/or an efficient heater.

-EECA has commissioned Motu Research to investigate the impact of heat pumps in homes with a heat pump installed under the EECA Warmer Kiwi Homes programme.
-Motu Research is working to determine if the health and wellbeing of the household improves because of using heat pumps.
-Our evaluation is also growing the public evidence base about what works best to make homes warmer, drier and healthier.
+EECA commissioned Motu Research to investigate the impact of heat pumps in homes with a heat pump installed under the EECA Warmer Kiwi Homes programme.
+Motu Research worked to determine if the health and wellbeing of the household improves because of using heat pumps.
+Our evaluation also grew the public evidence base about what works best to make homes warmer, drier and healthier.

 We worked directly with a group of about 160 homeowners, who received a grant for an energy efficient heating device.
 Motu Research collected new data on peoples’ health and wellbeing in homes, the indoor environment in homes (including temperature and humidity) and electricity consumption.
 We did this to investigate the actual improvements in homes achieved through EECA’s programme.

 Motu Research’s work concluded using heat pumps in homes results in warmer and drier living areas through winter, and households save on electricity bills.
 Overall, the study’s findings show the Warmer Kiwi Homes programme is effective.